xataio/pgroll/docs/README.md

 }
 ```

-By default, `sql` operation cannot run together with other operations in the same migration.
+By default, a `sql` operation cannot run together with other operations in the same migration.
 This is to ensure pgroll can correctly track the state of the database.
-However, it is possible to run `sql` operation together with other operations by setting the `onComplete` flag to `true`.
+However, it is possible to run a `sql` operation together with other operations by setting the `onComplete` flag to `true`.

 The `onComplete` flag will make this operation run the `up` expression on the complete phase (instead of the default, which is to run it on the start phase).